American Poolplayers Association: Tournaments

 In November, the APA conducts the U.S. Amateur Championship in Palm Harbor, Florida.
 Intended for the highest-skilled pool players, this non-handicapped tournament is open to APA members and non-members alike.

 The APA Junior Championships are held every July in Lake St. Louis, Missouri.
 This nine-ball singles tournament is the only national event open to children and teenagers ages 7–18 at the time of the event.

 Affiliations

-As of May 2015, the APA has two international affiliates or branches: the Canadian Poolplayers Association (CPA) in Canada and the Japanese Poolplayers Association (JPA) in Japan.
-Members of these non-US associations are eligible to compete in the annual APA championships.
+As of 2023, the APA has three international affiliates or branches: the Canadian Poolplayers Association (CPA) in Canada and the Japanese Poolplayers Association (JPA) in Japan, and the APA of Singapore.
+Members of these non-U.S. associations are eligible to compete in the annual APA championships.

+APA has sponsored Team USA in the annual Mosconi Cup.

 APA is also a major sponsor of the WPBA Tour, the most-televised pool competitions in North America, and thus a major venue for APA advertising.